ustaxcourt/website-wagtail/README.md

 If you want to deploy the application to your sandbox, follow these steps:

+### Prereqs:

-prereqs: - install terraform (we recommend `brew install tfenv`) - install aws cli
+- install terraform (we recommend `brew install tfenv`) - install aws cli
+- create aws secret inside of aws secrets manager called `website_secrets`
+  - it needs a `DATABASE_PASSWORD` set before you can run terraform.

 1. `mkdir -p .ssh && ssh-keygen -f .ssh/id_rsa` (generate the ssh key used for the bastion host)
 2. `cd infra`